QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s2.discovery/techniques/websites/sanalysis.md

 <div class="row row-cols-lg-2"><div>

 You may use the console debugger, after adding a breakpoint in the JavaScript, to analyze the javascript code, if needed.

+📚 Some developers might use well-known script name to hide their scripts such as `jquery.js`.

 ➡️ It's hard, so feel free to explore other techniques first.
 </div><div>